 -Korsia Fire Temples

-Even though many of Sasanid monuments have disappeared, the area around Darab is still dotted with Sasanid structures.
-Two Chahartags, built of rubble stone and mortar, stand near the village of Korsia in the vicinity of Darab.
+Even though many Sasanid monuments have disappeared, the area around Darab is still dotted with Sasanid structures.
+Two Chahartags, built of rubble stone, and mortar, stand near the village of Korsia in the vicinity of Darab.
 One of these has survived up to the squinch level; only a stone base has remained of the other.
-Chahar-Taqs were essential to any Sasanid settlement, and their great number in the region testifies to its importance under the Sasanians.
+Chahar-Taqs were essential to any Sasanid settlement, and their great number in the region testifies to their importance under the Sasanians.

 -Palace of Kiumars